ivpk/uapi/draft/openapi/docs.md

   In this example:

-  `datasets` - defines it as dataset for a data retrieval via UDTS
+  `datasets` - defines it as dataset for a data retrieval via UDTS,

-  `gov` - defines it as government sector data
+  `gov` - defines it as government sector data,

-  `rc` - is the code name of organisation
+  `rc` - is the code name of organisation,

   `jadis` - is understood as an information system,

-  `uapi` - is the data service name.
+  `uapi` - is the data service name,

-  `1` - is the version of the service
+  `1` - is the version of the service,

-  `at280` - is the name of the dataset
+  `at280` - is the name of the dataset,

-  `DalyvioAsmensIsrasas` - is the name of the model
+  `DalyvioAsmensIsrasas` - is the name of the model.

 - <span class="green">service</span> - A short code name of a data service.
 It represents the class [dcat:DataService](https://www.w3.org/TR/vocab-dcat-3/#Class:Data_Service) and its property [skos:notation](https://www.w3.org/TR/skos-reference/#notations).